googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 Result:  You should now be able to press the buttons on the keypad to toggle your bound switches/lamps on and off.
 Also, because Switch Bindings app is bi-directional, and the virtual switches are bi-directionally synced with the keypad indicators, if you use another means (such as Alexa or scheduled Scenes) to turn the lights on and off, the keypad indicators will stay in sync with what the devices are doing.
 All the binding is fully bi-directional.

-## Installation Scenario 2 - Virtual Fan Controller and One Virtual Light Switch
+## Configuration Scenario 2 - Virtual Fan Controller and One Virtual Light Switch
 This is useful for 2 sub-scenarios:

 1. With the release of the Hampton Bay Zigbee Fan Controller (https://www.homedepot.com/p/Hampton-Bay-Universal-Wink-Enabled-White-Ceiling-Fan-Premier-Remote-Control-99432/206591100), there is now a smart device that control both a fan, as well as the light in the fan.
 However, it just has its own remote.
 What if you want to control it from a decora-style wall control?